 Recycling is important to our lives now, but this is not a new idea.
 Believe it or not, an early instance of recycling was performed by the Australian Army during World War II, when they resurrected an 18 pounder gun left over from World War I and put it to good use.

 We must firstly recognise the outstanding service this gun gave during WWI, and the Australian gunners who toiled under extreme conditions in serving this weapon.

-In speaking of the success of the Australian second division in late September 1918 (Australia’s last attack of the war), Brigadier-General Coxen (artillery adviser to the Australian Corps commander, Lieutenant-General Monash) reported that “the success of the operations of this corps is, in very great measure, due to the excellent work of the field artillery’, (‘the gunners, (1995) David Horner).
+In speaking of the success of the Australian Second Division in late September 1918 (Australia’s last attack of the war), Brigadier-General Coxen (artillery adviser to the Australian Corps commander, Lieutenant-General Monash) reported that “the success of the operations of this corps is, in very great measure, due to the excellent work of the field artillery”, (‘The Gunners’, 1995, David Horner).

-Museum volunteers have worked long and hard to restore this gun to its original condition.
-To achieve this the truck wheels and pneumatic tyres were removed and our Wheelwright, Peter Foster, created a replica of the original wooden spoke wheels.
+Museum volunteers worked long and hard to restore this gun to its original condition.
+To achieve this the truck wheels and pneumatic tyres were removed and our wheelwright, Peter Foster, created a replica of the original wooden spoke wheels.
 With the expert advice of Engineer Frank Miller, the new stub axle components were also produced.

 The restored weapon is an important part of the Museum’s displays.